Christmas is nearly here. 2015 is nearly over.

 The first year leading up to the creation of Club, followed by year 1 of trading, was a bit of a mad scramble.
-Looking back now, we realise that we said yes to anything; we were so focussed on making Club a success that we almost felt in debt to anyone who came to us - so much so that we always drastically overdelivered (which we still do to some extent) and massively undercharged.
+Looking back now, we realise that we were so focussed on making Club a success that we almost felt in debt to anyone who came to us - so much so that we always drastically over-delivered (which we still do to some extent) and massively undercharged.

 Gosh, that sounds gloomy - but it’s true; there’s always more to do and more you could be doing.
-Before long I began to feel a little lost.
+To be honest, before long I began to feel a little lost.

 Then, Scott and I read Michael Gerber’s ‘The E Myth’, which couldn’t have come at a better time.

 It confirmed a few things, made us question others, gave us confidence in the processes we’d worked hard to perfect and, most of all, taught us a whole lot more.